oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/1-demo-data.md

 ```
 2. Paste the sql statements in worksheet.
 Click on **Run Script** icon.

-**Note**: Expect to receive "ORA-00942 table or view does not exist" errors during the DROP TABLE command for the first execution of the script, but you should not see any other errors.
+**Note:** Expect to receive "ORA-00942 table or view does not exist" errors during the DROP TABLE command for the first execution of the script, but you should not see any other errors.

 ![Screenshot of SQL worksheet](images/image_sql_worksheet.png)

-Now you are ready to go through rest of the labs in this workshop.
+You may now **proceed to the next lab**.